flatironinstitute/dendro-old/doc/compute_resource_prerequisites.md

 or add this command to your ~/.bashrc file to automatically start in this environment each time you open a new terminal.

-## Install docker or singularity
+## Install docker or apptainer

-To use your computer as a dendro compute resource, you'll most likely need to install either docker or singularity.
-Docker is simpler to install, whereas singularity is better for shared environments or compute clusters.
+To use your computer as a dendro compute resource, you'll most likely need to install either docker or apptainer (or singularity).
+Docker is simpler to install, whereas apptainer is better for shared environments or compute clusters.

 To install docker server (or docker engine): https://docs.docker.com/engine/install/

+To get started with apptainer: https://apptainer.org/